top of page

 • 1 min read

-The Triple Burner channel relates to the fluid in the upper, middle, and lower body.
-I believe it correlates to the lymphatic system, since it plays a large part in immunity.
+Chinese Traditional Medicine is based on a set of energetic organs and their channels.
+The Triple Burner AKA Triple Heater channel relates to the fluid in the upper, middle, and lower body.
+I believe it correlates to the lymphatic system, since it plays a large part in immunity as well as moving fluid.

-TB-5 will help you fight off an infection, and relax the back of your neck.
+TB-5 / TW-5 will help you fight off an infection, and relax the back of your neck.

-The 5th point is named Wai Guan, or Outer Pass.
+The 5th point of this channel is named Wai Guan, or Outer Pass.
 Think about a pass through a mountainside: It lies between the radius and ulna bones of your forearm, about 2 inches from the wrist.
 “Outer” refers to the back (posterior, Yang) side of the arm, as opposed to the front (anterior, Yin) surface.
+PC-6 is exactly opposite TB-5, on the inside of the forearm.

-Press TB-5 firmly with a fingertip for 10-20 seconds to stimulate your immune system if you have a cold, flu, or any other type of infection.
+Press TB-5 firmly with a fingertip for 10-20 seconds to reboot your immune system if you have a cold, flu, or any other type of infection.
 Allergies can benefit from using this point to regulate an over-active immune system.
-It’s also helpful for aches on the back of the head and neck.
+It’s also helpful for pain on the back of the neck.

 Comments